omarryhan/flask-stateless-auth/README.md

 ## Important Remarks:

-- Flask-Stateless-Auth does not enforce the usage of any kind of db or data structure
-- Flask-Stateless-Auth however enforces the use of a certian format for your chosen authorization header, the format is as follows:
+1. Flask-Stateless-Auth however enforces the use of a certian format for your chosen authorization header, the format is as follows:
     - {'header_name': 'auth_type' + ' ' + 'token'}

-- Flask-Stateless-Auth needs 2 callbacks in order to function properly:
+2. Flask-Stateless-Auth needs 2 callbacks in order to function properly:

-- `token_loader`: Should load a token from your models given, a `token`, `token_type`, and `auth_type`
+    1. `token_loader`: Should load a token from your models given, a `token`, `token_type`, and `auth_type`
-- `user_loader`: Should load a user from your models given token(token loaded from token loader)
+    2. `user_loader`: Should load a user from your models given token(token loaded from token loader)

-Flask-Stateless-Auth also needs a StatlessAuthError error handler.
+3. Flask-Stateless-Auth also needs a StatlessAuthError error handler.
 The handler will receive an error with the following attributes:

     - `error.code`: suggested status code
     - `error.msg`: message
     - `error.type`: Error type ('token', 'request', 'scope')
+    - `error.full_msg`: Error msg + type
     - The developer can then decide how to handle each error seperately by controlling the info they would want to give out to the api client.

-Last and most importantly, you should raise a StatelessAuthError in the `token_loader` and `user_loader` callbacks to ensure that those methods do not return None.
+4. It is recommended that you raise a StatelessAuthError in the case a token or a user cannot be loaded and provide reasonably descriptive information for the client.
+However, you can still return None and FlaskStatelessAuth will return a generic error message and code.

 ## API